DenPashchenko/Fictional-University/README.md

-# Task 9
+# Fictional University

-## ASP.NET Core MVC application - Fictional University Web App
+## ASP.NET Core MVC Web App

 The application allows to work with university database.
 There are related Courses, Groups and Students tables in it.
 You can perform all of CRUD operations.